 It was 26 years after the victory of the 1922 Fort William Great War Vets that the Memorial Cup would once again be brought home to the north shore of Lake Superior, this time by a junior hockey team from Port Arthur, the West End Bruins, who were coached by Ed Lauzon.

 By this time the team had grown in size to include 18 players who first beat out the Fort William Columbus Club in the city playdowns before beating out the Winnipeg Monarchs in the district finals.
-The next match-up en route to the Memorial Cup was against the Lethbridge Native Sons in the western final.
-This best-of-seven series went down to the final game, which was held on neutral ground at Maple Leaf Gardens in Toronto.
-It was during this game that the Bruins proved their superior talents, trouncing the Sons 11-1.
+The next match-up on route to the Memorial Cup was against the Lethbridge Native Sons in the western final with the Bruins trouncing the Sons 11-1 in the final game of the best-of-seven series.

 This victory gained the Bruins entry into the Memorial Cup final against the Barrie Flyers.
 The Bruins once again would prove themselves, winning the seven-game series with four consecutive victories to bring home the national junior hockey title.